 Arch Linux is a distribution whose installation procedure may seem demanding, but which in return offers complete control over what is installed, but above all allows you to experiment with and understand many of the basic elements of how a Linux system works.

 This article details the specific steps that allow me to get a minimum functional installation on a 13" MacBook Pro, late 2013 (11.x).
 This one is characterized by a few specificities, notably a recalcitrant Broadcom wifi card.

 It is strictly discouraged to follow these commands blindly, because Arch Linux is a distribution that is very regularly updated and because each system is different.

-Start by opening and following the installation guide and the Macbook Pro 11.x page on Arch Linux Wiki, which are very detailed.
+Start by opening and following the Installation guide and the Macbook Pro 11.x page on the Arch Linux Wiki, which are very detailed.
 This article can serve as a complement of the intallation guide.